vic/den/README.md

 This library also provides `default` aspects to apply global configurations to all hosts, users, or homes of a certain class.

-- `flake.aspects.default.host`: Applied to all hosts.
+- `den.aspects.default.host`: Applied to all hosts.
-- `flake.aspects.default.user`: Applied to all users within hosts.
+- `den.aspects.default.user`: Applied to all users within hosts.
-- `flake.aspects.default.home`: Applied to all standalone homes.
+- `den.aspects.default.home`: Applied to all standalone homes.

 ## Advanced Customization